Cambridge University Amateur Boxing Club: Varsity

 The club has competed against Oxford University Amateur Boxing Club in the Varsity Match each year since 1897 to win the Truelove Bowl.
 Typically, the match location switches between Oxford and Cambridge, though recently Cambridge have hosted matches in London.
 Boxers who compete in the Varsity Match are traditionally awarded a Full Blue by the Cambridge University Men's Blues Committee if they win individually or the team wins.
 Other boxers, such as those having been selected for a second Varsity Match, can be awarded a Blue at the discretion of the committee.

 In the 2005 Varsity Match, Kaleen Love of Oxford defeated Catherine Tubb of Cambridge in the first women's varsity boxing bout.
 Catherine Tubb had previously beaten Kaleen at the BUSA championships held in December 2004.
 Both were awarded Extraordinary Full Blues for their athletic accomplishments.
 In recent years, two more Extraordinary Full Blues have been awarded to Sarah Burden and Heley Matthews.
 Chris Webb remains the only boxer in history to have represented Cambridge in the Varsity match 4 times, and won all 4 bouts.

 In both the 2005 and 2009 Varsity Matches, CUABC beat OUABC by the maximum 9-0 margin.
 Cambridge University Amateur Boxing Club (CUABC) remains the only side to have achieved this feat since the number of bouts was increased to 9 in the 1950s.

 On 1 March 2015 CUABC broke OUABC's five year winning streak in the Varsity Match, winning 6-3.

 Oxford University Amateur Boxing Club (OUABC) has withdrawn its women’s team from the 2020 Cambridge Oxford Varsity boxing bout over concerns around suitably matching experience levels between fighters and the potential impact of this on the safety of athletes.

 Cambridge have won 56 matches of the 114 Varsity boxing matches; Oxford 54.

+In 2025, club president Spencer Lee Boya oversaw the inclusion of women's bouts in the final varsity scorecard in an effort to ensure that female members of the club had equal opportunities to men, thus ensuring one Varsity Match for all student boxers.

 Town vs. Gown

 The Town vs. Gown is an annual boxing show that has been running for thirty years in Cambridge.
 It is one of the fiercest sporting spectacles and Cambridge University Amateur Boxing Club (CUABC) are usually matched against boxers from in and around Cambridge.

-It is considered to be a good opportunity for the University boxers to rough themselves up ahead of their Varsity Match preparations later on in Lent term, by offering a great opportunity to many novice boxers to experience their first bout in front of a fantastic crowd and familiar setting, all in preparation for the upcoming Varsity clashes.
+University boxers have been known to rough themselves up ahead of their Varsity Match preparations later on in Lent term, by offering an opportunity to many novice boxers to experience their first bout in front of a crowd and familiar setting, all in preparation for the upcoming Varsity clashes.

+In 2025, the Town vs. Gown show was noted as an "eye-opening exhibition" of a "rejuvenated-era for CUABC", where participant numbers skyrocketed and injury levels reduced due to new safety measures and training plans.